 - Malignant/ Neoplastic Disorders (Cancers): any form of cancer can be disabling depending on the severity and treatment required;

 - Immune System Disorders: including Systemic Lupus Erythematosus, Scleroderma, HIV and AIDS, Lyme Disease, Inflammatory Arthritis, Rheumatoid Arthritis, and others.

 Any condition can be disabling depending on the severity of your symptoms, the difficulty of treatment, and/or the way it impairs your ability to work.

 At Marasco & Nesselbush, our trusted Rhode Island Social Security Disability lawyers have a thorough understanding of the Social Security Disability Application process, the Listing of Impairments, and the Appeals processes.
-We will make sure that you provide all the necessary documentation to complete your application so that you have the best chance of winning your case.
+Our RI personal injury attorneys will make sure that you provide all the necessary documentation to complete your application so that you have the best chance of winning your case.
 We understand how important it is to receive disability benefits, and we are devoted to doing everything in our power to make sure you receive the benefits you need and deserve.
 Our clients are our top priority.
-If you are planning to apply for Social Security Disability benefits, if you need to appeal a denial, or if you have general questions, we are available at 855-505-1092.
+If you are planning to apply for Social Security Disability benefits, if you need to appeal a denial, or if you have general questions, we are available at 401-289-1027.

 “For anyone who is really looking for a team of Attorneys that will fight for you every second of the way, this here is the team you want and need in your corner.
 Attorney Ryan Kelley and his team helped me through such a difficult time after my accident.
 The stress of thinking what happens next was lifted off my shoulders.